TO THE MEMBERS OF SUCHITRA FINANCE AND TRADING COMPANY LIMITED

 Report on Other Legal and Regulatory Requirements

-(f) With respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls refer to ourseparate Report in Annexure "B".
+f) With respect to the adequacy of the internal financial controls over financialreporting of the Company with reference to these financial statements and the operatingeffectiveness of such controls refer to our separate Report in Annexure-B.

-(g) With respect to the other matters to be included in the Auditors Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our knowledge and belief and according to the information andexplanations given to us:
+h) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our knowledge and belief and according to the information andexplanations given to us:

-(Referred to in paragraph (9) of our Report of even date)
+(Referred to in paragraph 1 under Report on Other Legal and Regulatory Requirementssection of our Report of even date)

 (b) As explained to us the Management has physically verified fixed assets during theyear and no discrepancies have been noticed.
 In our opinion the frequency of physicalverification of fixed assets is reasonable.

-(c) Reporting under clause 3(i)(c) of the Order is not applicable as the Company doesnot have any immovable property.
+(c) Reporting under clause 3(i)(c) of the Order is not applicable as the Company doesnot own any immovable property.

-3. As informed to us the Company has granted unsecured loan to three companies coveredin the register maintained undersection 189 of the Companies Act 2013.
+3. As informed to us the Company has granted unsecured loans to companiescovered in the register maintained under section 189 of the Companies Act 2013.
 There areno firms/LLP/other parties which are covered in the said register.